-The regatta will be governed by the revised 2009-2012 Racing Rules of Sailing, the prescriptions of US Sailing, the ISSA Procedural Rules, this Notice of Race, and the Sailing Instructions.
+The regatta will be governed by the 2013-2016Racing Rules of Sailing, the prescriptions of US Sailing, the ISSA Procedural Rules, this Notice of Race, and the Sailing Instructions.

 ELIGIBILITY

 A team is comprised of no less than four sailors.
 Competing schools must be a current member of ISSA.
 NO STUDENT BELOW THE 9TH GRADE SHALL BE ELIGIBLE TO COMPETE.
 Sailors must be accompanied by a designated adult chaperone, who may be an advisor, coach or parent and must be recognized by the school.